camilabga/adTracking-fraud-detection/Report.md

 I encountered many difficulties at different steps of the projects.

-Firstly, as mentioned earlier, I could not produce one of the new features I needed for the whole dataset due to not having enough system memory; in the end I decided to settle with using just a portion of the given data instead.
+At first, I couldn't generate one of the new features I needed for the whole dataset due to not having enough system memory; in the end I decided to settle with using just a portion of the given data instead.

-Secondly, again due to low memory problem, the classification model I used was not able to take in the whole dataset to train.
+Second, again due to low memory problem, the classification model I used was not able to take in the whole dataset to train.
 This costed me a couple of days to look into until I found the way to implement incremental training for XGBoost classifier.

 Thirdly, after managing to get the training in place, I realized still it took a relatively long time for the model to train even with just a fraction of data.
 While this is acceptable for the training process, it made the hyperparameter tuning step impossible, as I used `Grid Search` to perform brute force method to find the optimal parameters with thousands of combinations in the search space; the long training time for each instance meant it would take days to run!
 Luckily, I found that XGBoost supported training using GPU which greatly decreased training time, so I decided to rebuild XGBoost with GPU mode.
 Unfortunately, the rebuild process turned out to be the most frustrating part of the project, as I was met with various software compatibility issues on Windows environment; Visual Studio refused to work with XGBoost build when specified with certain versions of CUDA (computing driver for GPU) included.
 It's only after 3 days with dozens of trials and errors with different software versions that I finally got XGBoost with GPU mode up and running; training time immediately reduced by 4 times!